3 Best Tent Air Conditioners: Portable Devices To Stay Cool

 These are the times you’ll want to plan your hikes, your canoeing, and fishing adventures.

-But right smack in the middle of the day (from noon to about 4 pm), the heat can be brutal.
+But the heat can be brutal right in the middle of the day (from noon to about 4 p.m.).

 So, if you’re camping and the midday heat is just too much to bear, hop inside your tent and crank the AC.